roger-russel/beholder-web-client/doc/nfs/NFS.md

 $conf = [
   'eyes' => [
-      'Nfs' => [ // This Nfs is juts an alias, it can be anything 'path' => 'AbsolutePathToFolder',
+      'Nfs' => [ // This Nfs is just an alias, it can be anything 'path' => 'AbsolutePathToFolder',
         'filename' => 'filename which will be used, if not given it will use the default filename, which is beholder.txt', 'write' => false, // set to not check if folder is writable, if it was not setted or anything differ from false it will be true.